Windows Backup Cluster

 Your Windows volumes deserve the same guarantees

-NimbusBackup is a sovereign cloud PBS: a Proxmox Backup Server hosted in France, with dedicated datastore, native deduplication and an open source Windows client.
+NimbusBackup is a sovereign managed PBS: a Proxmox Backup Server hosted in France, with dedicated datastore, native deduplication and an open source Windows client.
 The same pipeline described in this article, packaged and operated for you.